-The Fayetteville Citizen’s Police Academy is a once-a-week, 12-week program designed to give Fayetteville residents a working knowledge of the Fayetteville Police Department, including police procedures and protocol.
+The Fayetteville Citizen’s Police Academy is a once-a-week, 10-week program designed to give Fayetteville residents a working knowledge of the Fayetteville Police Department, including police procedures and protocol.

 Graduates of the Citizen’s Police Academy play a vital role in their community by improving communication between citizens and law enforcement and by providing local input and support throughout the county.

 The Citizen’s Police Academy is free and enrollment is open to qualified individuals.
-Applicants must be at least 21 years of age and reside in Fayetteville.
+Applicants must be at least 21 years of age and reside in Fayetteville, or the surrounding area.
 A thorough background check will be conducted on each applicant.

-Residents interested in participating in the Citizen’s Police Academy must fill out and mail an application.
+Residents interested in participating in the Citizen’s Police Academy must fill out an application for consideration.
 For more information, please contact the Fayetteville Police Department’s Community Policing Division at 479-587-3580.